microbit-foundation/dev-docs/index.md

 ## Help us build it

-If you'd like to help us make the micro:bit better, then there are a number of ways that you can get involved
+If you'd like to help us make the micro:bit better, then there are a number of ways that you can get involved.

 ### Code
 Contribute features and fixes to one of the upstream projects that the micro:bit relies upon: